boktai1000/project-mithril/README.md

 # Windows

+## Creating a secure USB Drive for installation

+### Format / Clear USB Drive using Powershell (no third party utilities)

+* Note: These commands assume that X is the disk you want to clear `Clear-Disk -Number X -RemoveData`

+`Get-Disk X | Clear-Disk -RemoveData`

+## Registry Tweaks

 ### disable_win10_foistware.reg
 * What it does
   * This tweak needs to be applied before a fresh install of Windows receives an Internet connection, and will prevent the Windows Store from installing apps such as Candy Crush Saga, etc.